tenbergen/CPRTool/README.md

 The web application should be running on the specified domain in your `.env` file.

-**Step 7:** To add users with elevated privileges (a.k.a professors), include the user's email on separate lines in `professor-list.txt`.
+**Step 7:** To add users with elevated privileges (a.k.a professors), an Admin must add their email handle and name in the list of users in the admin interface.
+Note that the first person who ever logs into the application is granted admin privileges and can demote and promote other users as needed.

 ### Running Backend Microservices Individually
 **Before running anything individually, you will need:**